Duke University Job Descriptions

 Maintain confidentiality regarding topics of proprietary origin and impact.

-Communicate effectively and amicably with data suppliers and clients' representatives.
+Communicate effectively and amicably with group members, data suppliers and clients.

-Interact in an efficient manner with office and academic staff.
+Interact in an efficient manner with toxicology, technical, and administrative staff.

 Required Qualifications at this Level